 1100 East Leigh Street, Room 3001J

 I teach in the undergraduate program, in both the didactic and clinical environments.
-I primarily teach Nursing of Adults I, Nursing of Adults II, and Senior Synthesis.
-I also teach nursing and medicine students during interprofessional simulations.
+I primarily teach Nursing of Adults II and Senior Synthesis.
+I am also involved with interprofessional critical care simulations that include nursing and medicine students.

-I am an active member of the American Association of Critical Care Nurses (AACN), National League for Nursing (NLN), Sigma Theta Tau International Honor Society of Nursing, and American Nurses Association (ANA).
-I currently serve as a board member for the Greater Richmond Area Chapter (GRAC) of AACN.
-I also serve on the Undergraduate Program Committee, Faculty Search Committee, and Clinical Education Council at the School of Nursing.
+I am an active member of the American Association of Critical Care Nurses (AACN), Southern Nursing Research Society (SNRS), Sigma Theta Tau International Honor Society of Nursing, and Hospice and Palliative Nurses Association (HPNA).
+I currently serve as past-president for the Greater Richmond Area Chapter (GRAC) of AACN.

 - B.S. - Virginia Commonwealth University, Richmond, VA